Before we die

 – Do you know what a tax is? -Oh you know this.
 All right, so don’t forget that.

 We are officially being sent back to the cruelty we have suffered and managed to escape from.
 Greece, Croatia, Slovenia… unfortunately for many refugees these are not just names of countries.
-In our memories, these names represent places where we are hoped to drown in their rivers and freeze in their forests; where we are beaten in the registered areas, stripped and thrown in the middle of nowhere in the unregistered areas, where all these re not punished as a result of their state policy.
+In our memories, these names represent places where we are expected to drown in their rivers and freeze in their forests; where we are beaten in the registered areas, stripped and thrown in the middle of nowhere in the unregistered areas, where all these are not punished as a result of their state policy.
 We don’t even have the privilege of being able to talk about these countries without getting goosebumps.
 Many of my friends say that even if one day they were given Swiss citizenship, security guarantees and economic opportunities, they would not be able to Greece even for a holiday.
-In the face of all this information, I know how devastating it is to tell “Now, you have to go back to Greece” to 18-year-old Alireza, who managed to escape the war in Afghanistan as a child, who survived the sexual violence he was subjected to in the camps in Greece, who finally reached Switzerland and managed to build a new life here.
+In the face of all this information, I know how devastating it was to tell “Now, you have to go back to Greece” to 18-year-old Alireza, who managed to escape the war in Afghanistan as a child, who survived the sexual violence he was subjected to in a camp in Greece, who finally reached Switzerland and managed to build a new life here.
 They know this too.
 They, the SEM officials who made this deportation decision against Alireza.

 Alireza ended his life in Geneva on 30 November 2022, just after the Swiss Federal Administrative Court (TAF) notified him of this decision.
-The TAF and the SEM made this decision despite knowing from medical reports that the deportation decision could have cost Alireza his life.
+The TAF and the SEM made this decision despite knowing from medical reports that the deportation decision could cost Alireza his life.
 Following his death, SEM Press Secretary Anne Césard perfectly represented Switzerland’s immigration policy and her criminal organisation that killed Alireza in her shameless statement:

-We are refugees who have managed to survive for today despite the systematic destruction of our self-worth by Swiss immigration policies, but who are not too far from the abyss Alireza was pushed into.
+We are migrants who have managed to survive for today despite the systematic destruction of our self-esteem by Swiss immigration policies, but who are not too far from the abyss Alireza was pushed into.
 We are people who are forced to dance on the tiny line between life and destruction because of where we were born or where we migrated to.
-We are people who cannot live as we deserve in the option where we don’t die.
-If we are still standing despite the dynamites that has been installed all over our daily lives, it is only by the help of our own resources, tools and friends.
-For this reason while suicide is a process of self-destruction for us, surviving turns into a riot of resistance and solidarity.
-In this riot which we involuntarily find ourselves in, our biggest defense tool is to remember that: “We have our value simply because we exist, no authority can give it to us or take it away from us.”
+When we do not die, we cannot live as we deserve.
+Despite the dynamite that has been placed installed all over our daily lives, we are still standing with our own resources, tools, friends and solidarity.
+For this precise reason, while suicide is a process of self-destruction, surviving turns into a riot of resistance and solidarity.
+In this riot, in which we involuntarily find ourselves, our biggest defense tool is to remember that “we have our value simply because we exist, no authority can give it to us or take it away from us.”
 Believing and internalizing this is not easy in the conditions we are pushed into, so as a step towards this, I invite us to speak out loud and publish through this platform about what we are facing and what we deserve before we feel helpless and worthless.
-Let’s strengthen our confidence that our existence is valuable and make attentions draw to our lives lives in order to prevent the report of another death.
+Let’s strengthen our confidence that our existence is valuable and make attentions draw to our lives lives in order to avoid furtherdeaths.

 Tell your story, shout your worth to those who try to devalue you.